muelmx/ImageHue/README.md

 3. Wait until your bridge has been found and hit the pair button
 4. Load an image and hit the *Active* checkbox

+## Requirements
+- Windows OS with a recent version of the .Net framework (4.6.1 or later).

 ## Credits
 This app is made possible by:
 - [Q42 Hue Api](https://github.com/Q42/Q42.HueApi)